MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Providers/Alias-Provider.md

  When you use these cmdlets, you do not need to specify the `Alias:` drive in the name.

- The **Alias** provider supports all the cmdlets that have the *Item* noun except for the [Invoke-Item](../../Microsoft.PowerShell.Management/Invoke-Item.md) cmdlet.
-And, it supports the [Get-Content](../../Microsoft.PowerShell.Management/Get-Content.md) and [Set-Content](../../Microsoft.PowerShell.Management/Set-Content.md) cmdlets.
-The **Alias** provider does not support the cmdlets that have the *ItemProperty* noun.
-And, the **Alias** provider does not support the `-Filter` parameter in any cmdlet.
+ The **Alias** provider supports all the cmdlets that have the *Item* noun except for the [Invoke-Item](../../Microsoft.PowerShell.Management/Invoke-Item.md) cmdlet and supports the [Get-Content](../../Microsoft.PowerShell.Management/Get-Content.md) and [Set-Content](../../Microsoft.PowerShell.Management/Set-Content.md) cmdlets.
+The **Alias** provider does not support the cmdlets that have the *ItemProperty* noun and does not support the `-Filter` parameter in any cmdlet.

  All changes to the aliases affect the current session only.
 To save the changes, add the changes to the Windows PowerShell profile.
 Or, use the [Export-Alias](../../Microsoft.PowerShell.Utility/Export-Alias.md) and [Import-Alias](../../Microsoft.PowerShell.Utility/Import-Alias.md) cmdlets.